Tag Archives: true love scam

 coaching with Jennifer Smith for PTSD and trauma after a sociopath or narcissist and to restore your life and build a future.

-Keeping contact – exchanging raging emails and text messages – even “lovey-dovey” ones – not only keeps us in the mess and the lies – it creates new trauma.
+Keeping contact – exchanging mundane, or raging emails and text messages – even “lovey-dovey” ones – not only keeps us in the mess and the lies – it creates new trauma.

 Not talking to each other is advised in normal relationship breakups.
 Not talking gives us a chance to see how we truly feel.
 How much more critical is it in a true love scam…?!